 Responsible Parties and laboratory supervisors are responsible for ensuring that all employees receive adequate training to understand the hazards present in their work area and the policies for working with them, including policies and practices for working alone.
 Trainees may include administrative personnel handling lab chemicals for tasks such as receiving, inventory, and stocking.
-Laboratory staff must also receive training applicable to all UW employees, such as an orientation to the Accident Prevention Plan, the department's supplemental Accident Prevention Plan or Health and Safety Plan, the Emergency Evacuation and Operations Plan, Asbestos General Awareness, Violence Prevention, etc.
+Laboratory personnel must also receive training applicable to all UW employees, such as an orientation to the Accident Prevention Plan, the department's supplemental Accident Prevention Plan or Health and Safety Plan, the Fire Safety Evacuation Plan, Asbestos General Awareness, Violence Prevention, etc.